 - A business telephone line and broadband access.

-- A computer with internet and email access, office software and access to a printer (see Using technology).
+- A computer with internet and email access, office software and access to a printer (see Using technology for homeworkers).
 Access to a secure virtual private network (VPN) can allow your staff to connect to your company network from home.

 - Adequate insurance.
 Home contents insurance normally excludes business equipment but most employers' insurance policies cover any place of business.
 Additional insurance may be required if homeworkers have visitors or business meetings at home.

-Normal office health and safety requirements apply equally to homeworkers
+Normal office health and safety requirements apply equally to employees who work from home

 An initial risk assessment must be carried out, although this can be done by the employee.
 Employers need to give homeworkers simple, specific health and safety advice and record what has been done.